sepastian/warc2corpus/README.md

 make build
 ```

-Run the sample after building the image.
+## Usage

+After building a Docker images as describe above, run the sample to extract information from the sample WARC archives found in `data/`.

 ```shell
 cd warc2corpus